manisuec/techinsights/content/post/2019-10-12-imagegrid-materialui-react.md

 We added a few more capabilities

 - Load images lazily
-- On clicking the tile, bigger size image is displayed with download option.
+- On clicking the tile, display image dialog
+- Download option on image dialog

+I would request someone to update the example with below capabilities:

+- Carousel
+- Rotate images
+- Zoom in/out

 Few screenshots of the image grid